 |The ADEOS-II platform.
 Image courtesy of the Japan Aerospace Exploration Agency (JAXA).|

-The Advanced Earth Observation Satellite-II (ADEOS-II), also known as Midori-II, was launched on 14 December 2002.
+The Advanced Earth Observing Satellite-II (ADEOS-II), also known as Midori-II, was launched on 14 December 2002.
 It follows the ADEOS mission, which ended June 1997.
 Design life of ADEOS-II was three to five years, but operations ended on 25 October 2003 because of insufficient electric power.
 ADEOS-II observes the distribution of chlorophyll, water vapor, sea water, sea surface temperature, and other variables related to the water, energy, and carbon cycles.
 Data will be used for the Global Energy and Water Cycle Experiment (GEWEX) Plan, the Climate Variation Research Plan (CLIVER) of the World Climate Research Programme (WCRP), and the International Geosphere-Biosphere Program (IGBP).

 Main body dimensions: approximately 6 x 4 x 4 m

 Solar array paddle dimensions: approximately 3 x 24 m

 Design life: 3-5 years; operations ended prematurely on 25 October 2003.

 Launch vehicle: H-IIA rocket

 Launch site: Tanegashima Space Center

 |Advanced Microwave Scanning Radiometer (AMSR)||Japan Aerospace Exploration Agency (JAXA)||8 bands from 6.9 GHz to 89 GHz||Water vapor, precipitation, sea surface wind speed, sea surface temperature, soil moisture, sea ice extent, snow water equivalent|